HarisTahir2003/Searches/README.md

 ## Screenshots
 <h4> This image is an example of several used in this assignment.
 This one in specific shows a map representation of the modified A* algorithm used to go to multiple destinations in the most optimal way. <br>
 The diagram shows a map of the Lahore University of Management Sciences.
-The light blue lines show all the possible ways to walk around LUMS whereas the dark blue lines show the result of the modified A* algorithm from the source (shown in green) to three different destinations (shown in red).</h4>
+The light blue lines show all the possible ways to walk around LUMS whereas the dark blue lines show the result of the modified A* algorithm from the source (shown in green) to three different destinations (shown in red). <br>
+You can change the last code block to change the source or destinations.
+You can find the node values of the different buildings in LUMS by inspecting the first map in the assignment under the heading <strong>Road Network</strong>.</h4>
 <img src="pic1.png" width="450px"> <br>